 - 1. If the complaint alleges multiple violations and the Grievance Committee determines that one or more of the allegations are unworthy of further consideration, those allegations may be deleted while the balance of the complaint is forwarded for hearing. - 2.
 If the Grievance Committee determines that the complaint cites an inappropriate Article of the Code of Ethics, bylaws section or MLS rule, the Grievance Committee may amend the complaint by deleting the inappropriate article or section rule and adding the appropriate one.
+Additionally, the Grievance Committee may select the appropriate allegations for the complaint if the complainant has chosen not to cite any specific Code of Ethics Articles, MLS Rules, or membership duties in the complaint.
+If the Grievance Committee determines that an Article of the Code of Ethics, bylaws section or MLS rule should be added to the complaint, the Grievance Committee must provide a description of the facts upon which the additional allegations are based.
 If the Grievance Committee adds an article or rule to the complaint and the complainant does not agree with the addition, the Grievance Committee may file its own complaint citing the Article or MLS section.
 Both complaints would be heard simultaneously by the same hearing Panel. - 3.
 A complaint sometimes names a real estate licensee but not the licensee's designated REALTOR®.
 The Grievance Committee can amend the complaint and add the designated REALTOR® as a named respondent.
 However, if the complainant does not agree with the addition of the designated REALTOR®, the Grievance Committee must become a co-complainant in order for the matter to proceed to hearing against the designated REALTOR®.
-The Grievance Committee would present the complaint against the designated REALTOR® only. - 4.
-Sometimes multiple complaints may be filed against the same respondent for the same acts, for example, the distribution of one advertisement.
+The Grievance Committee would present the complaint against the designated REALTOR® only.

+- 4. Sometimes multiple complaints may be filed against the same respondent for the same acts, for example, the distribution of one advertisement.
 The Grievance Committee has the discretion to join these complaints together, and to act as the complainant if the original complainants won't agree with this decision.
 In a situation with many complainants, the Grievance Committee may choose to exercise its discretion to act as the complainant.
 Conducting many hearings on the same issue, or allowing many complainants in one hearing may be seen as harassing the respondent.
-The Grievance Committee should act to avoid this.

-- 5. Similarly, sometimes separate complaints will be filed by the same complainant involving the same set of facts and circumstances.
+The Grievance Committee should act to avoid this. - 5.
+Similarly, sometimes separate complaints will be filed by the same complainant involving the same set of facts and circumstances.
 One complaint alleges a violation of the Code of Ethics and one alleges an MLS rules violation.
 The Grievance Committee has the discretion to join these together to be heard in one hearing and should, so that the respondent is not required to go through more than one hearing arising out of the same set of facts and circumstances. - 6.
-Finally, the Grievance Committee has discretion to add a party as a respondent to the complaint.
-This usually comes up because a complainant will name the office manager and a salesperson and not name the designated REALTOR®.
-Sometimes the Grievance Committee deletes the office manager and names the designated REALTOR®, however, this is not appropriate.
-The Grievance Committee should not delete any respondents.
-However, it may add the designated REALTOR® or any other respondent it deems appropriate.
+Finally, the Grievance Committee has discretion to add or delete a party as a respondent to the complaint.
+The Grievance Committee may add the designated REALTOR® or any other respondent it deems appropriate.
 If the complainant refuses to agree to the addition of the designated REALTOR® or any other respondent, the Grievance Committee must join as a complainant.